donaemeka/3-tier-app-on-amazon-eks-cluster/README.md

 ## Voting App on Amazon EKS - DevOps Project

 This repository contains my DevOps project where I deployed a 3-tier web application (Vote app, Result app, Worker, Redis, PostgreSQL) on Amazon EKS (Elastic Kubernetes Service).
 The goal of this project is to showcase my skills as a junior DevOps engineer by applying industry practices: Infrastructure as Code, Docker, Kubernetes, CI/CD, and AWS.
-It reflects how I approach real-world DevOps challenges — step by step, learning by doing, and implementing best practices.
+It reflects how I approach real-world DevOps challenges, step by step, learning by doing, and implementing best practices.

 ## 🎯 Project Objectives